 Dr. Pack said it’s "not so much about your individual numbers any longer."

-“You will always need to have your cholesterol numbers checked in order for you and your doctor to know what your levels are.
+"You will always need to have your cholesterol numbers checked in order for you and your doctor to know what your levels are.
 But, new guidelines recommend cholesterol lowering statin drugs depending our your overall risk for a heart attack, rather than specific goal numbers.
-The reason for the change is, over the years, we have learned that statins are good for reducing heart disease risk, regardless of your starting cholesterol numbers,” said Dr. Pack.
+The reason for the change is, over the years, we have learned that statins are good for reducing heart disease risk, regardless of your starting cholesterol numbers," Dr. Pack said.

 "Also, a patient who has had a heart attack, even if he or she has had perfect cholesterol levels, should be taking a statin drug because we now know they can reduce a person’s risk of having a second heart attack.
 Still, patients with moderate to extreme levels of cholesterol should always be on statins, regardless of their risk factors, and even if they lead a pristine lifestyle with plenty of exercise and a healthy diet," he added.